 No, Student Health Services does not accept insurance.
-However, if your student is covered by health insurance it may help to cover outside lab fees that might be incurred, so encourage your student to bring their insurance card to all appointments.
+However, if your student is covered by health insurance, it may help to cover outside lab fees that might be incurred.
+Encourage your student to bring their insurance card to all appointments.
 Student Health Services offers its own student insurance through UnitedHealthcare StudentResources that can be purchased.

 What does my student do if they become very sick at night or on weekends?

-My student is feeling anxious/ stressed/ depressed.
+My student is feeling stressed, anxious, and/or depressed.
 Where can they go for help?

-Students are encouraged to contact Counseling and Psychological Services at 703-993-2880 for information on services available and how to set-up an appointment.
-Their offices are located in Student Union Building 1 (SUB 1), Room 3129.
+- Students are encouraged to contact Counseling and Psychological Services at 703-993-2880 for information on services available and how to set-up an appointment.
+Their offices are located in SUB 1, Room 3129.

 My student lives off-campus.
 Can they purchase a meal plan?

 Yes.
 Dining Services offers a variety of meal plans for students living off campus to purchase.
-Voluntary meal plans are billed to your student’s account and can be purchased be emailing the Mason ID office at email@example.com.
+Voluntary meal plans are billed to your student’s account and can be purchased at dining.gmu.edu.

 What is Mason Money and where can my students use it?